mattbman23/nextjsKeycloak/README.md

    **`Realm Role`**: Go to `Realm roles` section on the left and create a new role called `admin`

 6. Create a user by going to the `Users` section and follow the steps.
-Make sure to assign a password by going to credentials after creation and setup the password
+Make sure to assign a password by going to credentials tab after creation and setup the password

-   **`Assign Role`**: Go to `Realm mapping` tab within your newly created user details.
+   **`Assign Role`**: Go to `Role mapping` tab within your newly created user details.
 Click on **Assign role** and select `nextjs admin`.
 Click on **Assign role** again and change filter to **by realm roles** and select the admin

    **`Test Login`**:

    1. Go to `/doc/api.rest` file and replace the `kc_client_secret` value with the `client secret from above`
-   2. GO to line 48 and send the request after matching the username and password to your user
+   2. Go to line 48 and send the request after matching the username and password to your user

 ## 3. Postrest setup